Review

 - Review each Goal.
 Is it still relevant?
 Update the wording, retire Goals that no longer apply, add new ones that have emerged.

 - Map Goals to Flows.
 For each Goal: which Flows are currently serving it?
 Are there Goals with no active Flows?
-Activate one.
+Activate one — and apply Principle 3 to make room.
 Are there Flows that don't serve any Goal?
-Consider moving them to Someday.
+Consider moving them to Someday or Wishlist.

 - Re-evaluate dormant clusters.
 For any